wavescholar/enterprise_data_science/process_chapter.md

 - Linear Models with R by Julian J. Faraway
 - Extending the Linear Model with R: Generalized Linear, Mixed Effects and Nonparametric Regression Models by Julian J. Faraway
 - Generalized Linear Models by P. McCullagh and John A. Nelder
+- Reliability: Probabilistic Models and Statistical Methods by Lawrence Mark Leemis

 **Machine Learning**